 1) Incorrect philosophy – There are a number of problems with the philosophy of relying only on lab tests, regardless of which ones, to diagnose whether a patient has hypothyroidism or not.
 Doctors are supposed to treat patients, not lab tests.
 Here are a few of the reasons this philosophy is incorrect:

 - No thyroid lab test can determine function of thyroid hormone at the cellular level.
 None can tell how well thyroid hormone interacts with thyroid receptors on the cell surface or how much it stimulates the mitochondria to produce energy.
 Only functional tests (Basal Metabolic Temperature and Resting Metabolic Rate tests) can do that.

 - Using lab tests exclusively to diagnose, is apparently what many doctors do today.
 A patient is not just a set of labs.
 Patient history, signs, symptoms and examination, along with labs, constitute a diagnosis.
 If you have multiple symptoms of hypothyroidism- you probably are functionally hypothyroid.
-(Click here to see how you score on a questionnaire of hypothyroid signs and symptoms).

 - Even assuming that the TSH test is accurate, the philosophy of determining a complex process with a simple test is flawed.
 The test is capable of determining one thing only- the level of TSH in the blood.
 Extrapolating this to thyroid function omits the 10 or so steps it takes to get to function at the cellular level.